Frequently Asked Questions

 What’s the worst thing about being an author?

-Paperwork that takes you away from writing (boring but essential things like tax).
-Also, having a good idea, but having to change or abandon it because someone else got there first can be frustrating.
+Paperwork that takes you away from writing (such as expenses and tax).
+Also, having a good idea, but having to change or abandon it because another author wrote something similar already.

 Have you met any other authors?